 The Kellogg MSMS essays are clearly designed to filter outstanding applicants from the rest through gauging the applicant’s growth and achievement from the past.

 However, what is important is not just the growth but also the growth mindset.
-Kellogg is equally interested in understanding the thinking that has led to this growth.
+Kellogg business school is equally interested in understanding the thinking that has led to this growth.
 This essay should therefore be much more than a roster of achievements and awards.

 Similarly, the second essay should not just describe a key issue of current business interest but also showcase your perspective on it.

 How are you acquainted with this issue?
 Why?
 What insights have you developed into it that guide your career decisions for the future?

 Importantly, why is the MSMS well-placed to help you better understand this issue and grow further?
 Caveat here: the MSMS is not an advanced management program, so stay clear of highlighting topics or areas that the program may not be related to at all.

 An MSMS success story: Vishesh Jain makes it to Kellogg

 If the MSMS looks at applicants with a non-business background, Vishesh is a great fit.
 He is an IIT BHU (Varanasi) alumnus, and a biochemical engineering major.

 That background itself is pretty far removed from a career in business.
 Yet, it is Vishesh’s drive, his research into the program he applied to, and his hard work that won him a place at the Kellogg MSMS.